CammiePone/Planning-Docs/Stardust.md

 ## Power Armour
 - [ ] Power Armour is a unique set of gear the player can craft that consumes energy and produces heat to enhance the player's own capabilities
-- [ ] Has max weight of 35lbs before starts affecting player movement speed
+- [ ] Has max weight of 35lbs before starts affecting player movement speed and jump height
 - [ ] Has the protection values of chainmail armour
 - [ ] Has multiple upgrades available per armour piece
   - [ ] Head:
     - [ ] Heat Sink
       - [ ] Dissipates heat up to 25% faster
       - [ ] No energy drain
-      - [ ] Weighs 1lb to 10lbs
+      - [ ] Weighs 2lbs to 10lbs
     - [ ] Water Electrolyzer
       - [ ] Grants underwater breathing
       - [ ] Constant energy drain while underwater
-      - [ ] Weighs 1lb
+      - [ ] Weighs 2lbs
     - [ ] Enhanced Vision
       - [ ] Gives night vision and zoom
       - [ ] No energy drain